SachinTripathi08/dsaWithJava/README.md

 ├── Stack/
 |   └── Build an Array With Stack Operations
 |   ├── Evaluate Reverse Polish Notation
+|   ├── Final Prices With a Special Discount in a Shop
 |
 ├── Math/
 |   └── Reverse Integer